alexpeterhall/quotes/quotes.md

 "A man has to live with himself, and he should see to it that he always has good company." - Charles Evans Hughes, jurist (11 Apr 1862-1948)
 "It is from hardship rather than ease that we gather wisdom.
 We need to develop the capacity to draw strength from our hardships." - Aung San Suu Kyi, Nobel Peace Prize laurate
 "So act that your principle of action might safely be made a law for the whole world." - Immanuel Kant, philosopher (21 Apr 1724-1804)
+"Man can be the most affectionate and altruistic of creatures, yet he's potentially more vicious than any other.
+He is the only one who can be persuaded to hate millions of his own kind whom he has never seen and to kill as many as he can lay his hands on in the name of his tribe or his God." - Benjamin Spock, pediatrician and author (2 May 1903-1998)
+"No two persons ever read the same book." - Edmund Wilson, critic (8 May 1895-1972)

 ## Death